eralumin/pytest-django-model/README.rst

         )
         is_awesome = models.BooleanField(default=True)

 And voila!
-We can now launch tests with the command `pytest`.
+We can now launch tests with the command :bash:`pytest`.

-From there, the class `PytestDjangoModel` will generate a fake Django model from constants, fields and options of the Meta class.
-This model will inherit all the models of the `parents` attribute.
+From there, the class :python:`PytestDjangoModel` will generate a fake Django model from constants, fields and options of the Meta class.
+This model will inherit all the models of the :python:`parents` attribute.

-The data of `Foo` model and the model created from the `TestFoo` class will be extracted and compared.
+The data of :python:`Foo` model and the model created from the :python:`TestFoo` class will be extracted and compared.
 If any constant differs or isn't found, pytest will raise a error, same for a field or for a Meta option.

 Contributing
 ------------
 Contributions are very welcome.
-Development Environment can be setup with `make setup`.
-Tests can be run with `make test`, please ensure the coverage at least stays the same before you submit a pull request.
+Development Environment can be setup with :bash:`make setup`.
+Tests can be run with :bash:`make test`, please ensure the coverage at least stays the same before you submit a pull request.

 License
 -------